Slurbisaur/Verteilte-systeme/README.md

 5. Transactions are implemented via psycopg2, which was used for the web app.
 Any time a database connection is established or a commit is placed, it automatically starts a new transaction.
 A manual implementation of transactions is therefore omitted.

-6. Views are explained in the section on queries as they are simply wrappers for predefined queries.
+6. Views are explained in the section on queries as they are normally just wrappers for predefined queries.

 ## Queries
-In this part the integration of the acutal other connected system is explained and developed.
+*In this part the integration of the acutal other connected system is explained and developed.*

 1. The following query is used in the web application to display a list of users:
 ``` pgsql